 Company domain with .NET TLD

 All of the above domains have a Majestic trust score of 20 or below.
-There are only two variations of anchor text, one is the web address, the other is the client's name.
+There are only two variations of anchor text: one is the web address, and the other is the client's name.
 One higher trust exception seems to be a listing from Best of the Web (BOTW).

 Exact match domain

-An exact match domain web site was developed with the domain structure www.theXXXXXXXXX.com (x's added to maintain clients privacy).
+An exact match domain website was developed with the domain structure www.theXXXXXXXXX.com (x's added to maintain the client's privacy).
 Instead of an exact match, the word "the" was placed before the name.

-The exact match domain has a similar backlink profile to the Company Name with .NET TLD listed above except that is does not include a directory link from Best of the Web (BOTW).
+The exact match domain has a similar backlink profile to the Company Name with .NET TLD listed above, except that it does not include a directory link from Best of the Web (BOTW).